fisheeesh/Book-Library/README.md

 # Book Libray Project

-This application will have all the necessary functionality which every app with database should have.
-That includes **CRUD**, or Create, Read, Update and Delete functions.
+This application will include all essential functions typically found in apps that use a database.
+Specifically, it will feature **CRUD** operations: Create, Read, Update, and Delete, all managed through an **SQLiteDatabase**.